code-lab-org/nost-tools/docs/source/nost_tools_api/index.rst

 NOS-T Tools API
 ---------------

 This page contains descriptions of the NOS-T tools library features, and provides a detailed description of their functions.
 Within this library, there are templates to support both time-managed and time-agnostic applications.
-These templates contain commonly-used functions for distributed space missions.
 The first step for using the tools library is to follow the :ref:`installation instructions <installation>`.

-The tools have been split up into the three following sections:
+The tools consist of ten Python files defining useful methods and classes.
+For logical convenience they are categorized into the following three sections:

-* **Message Schemas**:  Define the information carried in common message payloads and the format that information should take using the Pydantic data validation library.
+* **Message Schemas**:
+		Define the information carried in common message payloads and the format that information should take using the Pydantic data validation library.

 			*	*Command messages*:  Used by the manager to control time-managed scenarios.
 These are further described in :ref:`this section <controlEvents>` of the Interface Control Document (ICD).

 			*	*Status messages*:  Used by all constituent applications to update simulation time and modes.
 These are further described in :ref:`this section <statusEvents>` of the ICD.

-* **Simulator Objects**:  Manage state changes and internal clocks for simulation applications.
+* **Simulator Objects**:
+		Manage state changes and internal clocks for simulation applications.

 			*  *Observer Objects*:  Implement patterns for loosely coupling observables and observers.

 			*  *Scenario Objects*:  Define states and methods for executing a simulation.

-* **Applications Objects**:  Help constituent applications connect to the MQTT message broker and communicate with the MQTT messaging protocol.
+* **Applications Objects**:
+		Help constituent applications connect to the MQTT message broker and communicate with the MQTT messaging protocol.

 			*  *Utilities*:  Monitor and report on application connections, modes, and time statuses.

 			*  *Publishers*:  Define patterns for publishing messages on regularly spaced time-intervals.

 			*  *Applications*:  Serve as templates or wrappers of basic MQTT client functionality and synchronization for simulation.

-Clicking into the three sections listed above will bring you to the automatically-generated documentation.
-You can see which of the NOS-T tools Python scripts contains the given schema or object by looking at the top-level titles.
-For example, the ConnectionConfig function has the following title:  :code:`nost_tools.application_utils.ConnectionConfig`.
-This means that function is found, and can be imported from, the *application_utils.py* file.

-The :ref:`NOS-T Example Test Suites <examples>` are a good place to see how the tools library can be implemented.
-In particular, all of the Python :ref:`FireSat+ <fireSatExampleTop>` applications use the tools.
-Furthermore, the :ref:`example application templates <appTemplates>` are a collection of bare-bones templates, similar to FireSat+, with some of the tools functionality built-in.

 .. toctree::
   :maxdepth: 1